data-apis/scipy-2023-presentation/paper.rst

-**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
+**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization techniques, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
 APIs and behaviors which are not amenable to compilation, such as APIs returning arrays having data-dependent output shapes, should be specified as optional extensions.